 - Irregular or unauthorised use of public resources

-The Public Interest Disclosure Act 2003 outlines what may be disclosed, who it must be disclosed to, and also provides for the protection of people who make a public interest disclosure (PID), as well as those who may be subject of a PID.
+The Public Interest Disclosure Act 2003 (the Act) outlines what should be disclosed, who it must be disclosed to, and also provides for the protection of people who make a PID, as well as those who may be subject of a PID.

 A PID must always be related to a public sector, local government or public university function.
 It does not apply to information that someone has, or is, engaging in criminal behaviour unconnected to their employment.

-The City of Armadale recommends you seek advice before making a PID.
+The City of Armadale recommends you review the guidelines below and seek advice before making a PID.

-Executive Director Corporate Services OR Manager Governance & Administration
+Executive Director Corporate Services Mr Jason Lyon or Manager Governance & Administration Mark Dawson

 City of Armadale